François Joseph Paul de Grasse: American War of Independence

 The Battle of the Chesapeake (1781), painting by V. Zveg from the collections of the Hampton Roads Naval Museum, Virginia, U.S.

 In 1775, the American War of Independence broke out when American colonists rebelled against British rule.
 France supplied the colonists with covert aid, but remained officially neutral until 1778.
 The Treaty of Alliance established the Franco-American alliance, and France entered the war on behalf of the rebels and against Great Britain.

 As a commander of a division, Comte de Grasse served under Louis Guillouet, comte d'Orvilliers at the First Battle of Ushant from July 23 to 27, 1778.
 The battle, fought off Brittany, was indecisive.

 In 1779, he joined the fleet of Charles Henri Hector d'Estaing in the West Indies as commander of a squadron; they were operating to counter the Royal Navy of Britain.
-He contributed to the capture of Grenada that year, and took part in the three actions fought by Luc Urbain de Bouexic, comte de Guichen against Admiral George Rodney in the Battle of Martinique.
+He contributed to the capture of Grenada that year, and took part in the three actions fought by Luc Urbain de Bouexic, comte de Guichen against Admiral of the White Sir George Rodney in the Battle of Martinique.
 De Grasse was promoted to lieutenant-general of the Navy (equivalent to vice-admiral) in March 1781, and was successful in defeating Admiral Samuel Hood and taking Tobago.

 U.S. postage stamp, 1931 issue, honoring Comte de Rochambeau, George Washington, and de Grasse, commemorating the 150th anniversary of the victory at the siege of Yorktown, 1781.